Describe attribute fields

 Provide a field description

-The field description helps you communicate what a field contains without having to use long or complicated field names.
+The field description helps communicate what a field contains without having to use long or complicated field names.

 Add field descriptions from each field's detailed view on the Data tab of the hosted feature layer's item page.